radiradev/contrastive-neutrino/README.md

 ```

 ## Throws Dataset
 We vary 3 detector systematics parameters taken from the [paper](https://arxiv.org/pdf/2309.04639.pdf) from SLAC.
-The parameters are the electron lifetime, trans diffusion and electric field strength.
+The parameters are the electron lifetime, longitudinal diffusion and electric field strength.

 | Parameter | Units      | Nominal Value | Range                 |
 |-----------|------------|---------------|-----------------------|